bebeal/gradient-guru/README.md

 ## Build

-* To run the development server
+* To run the development server on `localhost:3407`

-server on `localhost:3407`

 ```bash
 yarn install